Non-equilibrium dynamics of a scalar field with quantum backreaction: Introduction

 \section{Introduction}

 Classical scalar fields coupled to quantum matter play an important role in various settings in cosmology.
 They are used to study the creation of seed perturbations for structure formation, reheating processes, particle production and the creation of baryon asymmetry.
 Almost exclusively in these treatments it is assumed that the scalar field evolves in some classical, possibly quantum corrected but fixed effective potential.
 One rarely accounts for the backreaction of the non-equilibrium quanta that may be created during the dynamical process.
-However, such quanta may be produced copiously during out-of-equilibrium phase transitions~\cite{Traschen:1990sw,Amin:2014eta} by parametric resonance~\cite{Kofman:1994rk,kofman:1997yn,Greene:1997fu,Braden:2010wd} or by spinodal instability~\cite{Calzetta:1989bj,Guth:1985ya,Weinberg:1987vp,Braden:2010wd,Dufaux:2006ee,Fairbairn:2018bsw,Markkanen:2015xuw}, and they could significantly affect the evolution of the system~\cite{Boyanovsky:1992vi,Boyanovsky:1993pf,Arrizabalaga:2004iw,Arrizabalaga:2005tf}.
+However, such quanta may be produced copiously during out-of-equilibrium phase transitions~\cite{Traschen:1990sw,Amin:2014eta} by parametric resonance~\cite{Kofman:1994rk,kofman:1997yn,Greene:1997fu,Braden:2010wd,PhysRevLett.91.111601} or by spinodal instability~\cite{Calzetta:1989bj,Guth:1985ya,Weinberg:1987vp,Braden:2010wd,Dufaux:2006ee,Fairbairn:2018bsw,Markkanen:2015xuw}, and they could significantly affect the evolution of the system~\cite{Boyanovsky:1992vi,Boyanovsky:1993pf,PhysRevD.65.065019,Arrizabalaga:2004iw,Arrizabalaga:2005tf}.
 In this paper we study the effects of quantum backreaction on the scalar field evolution using two-particle irreducible (2PI) effective action methods.

 A crucial step in the rigorous analysis of the problem is performing a consistent renormalization of the equations of motion derived from the 2PI effective action.
 This is a highly non-trivial task, because in any finite truncation of the 2PI expansion, a number of auxiliary vertex and self-energy functions appear that require setting up consistent renormalization conditions~\cite{Berges:2005hc}.
+Other works on the renormalization of 2PI-truncated theories include for example references~\cite{PhysRevD.65.025010,PhysRevD.65.105005,PhysRevD.83.125026}.
 In this paper we carefully go through the renormalization of our model using the method of cancellation of the sub-divergences~\cite{Fejos:2007ec,Arai:2012sh,Pilaftsis:2013xna,Pilaftsis:2017enx}.
 We emphasize that while the renormalization counterterms are constants, the divergences that get subtracted, and hence also the vacuum state of the system, depend on the infrared physics, such as temperature, or even the shape of the non-equilibrium particle spectrum.

 To be specific, we study a simple $\lambda \phi^4$-model with a spontaneous symmetry breaking tree-level potential.
 We work in the Hartree approximation and perform the auxiliary renormalizations using the $\overbar {\mathrm{ MS}}$ subtraction scheme.
 The renormalized equations of motion and the 2PI effective action are however scale independent and completely specified in terms of physical parameters.
 We present explicit results for the vacuum and finite temperature effective potentials as well as for the vacuum potential in the presence of non-equilibrium fluctuations.
 We stress that in the non-equilibrium case the effective potential can only be constructed \emph{a posteriori} and it is not in general a useful quantity for solving the equations of motion.